Volcanism of Iceland: Volcanic systems and volcanic zones of Iceland

-Holocene volcanism in Iceland is mostly to be found in the Neovolcanic Zone, comprising the Reykjanes volcanic belt (RVB), the West volcanic zone (WVZ), the Mid-Iceland belt (MIB), the East volcanic zone (EVZ) and the North volcanic zone (NVZ).
-Two lateral volcanic zones play a minor role: Öræfi volcanic belt (ÖVB also known as Öræfajökull volcanic system) and Snæfellsnes volcanic belt (SVB).
+Holocene volcanism in Iceland is mostly to be found in the Neovolcanic Zone, comprising the Reykjanes volcanic belt (RVB), the Western volcanic zone (WVZ), the Mid-Iceland belt (MIB), the Eastern volcanic zone (EVZ) and the Northern volcanic zone (NVZ).
+Two lateral volcanic zones play a minor role: Öræfi volcanic belt (ÖVB) (Note: Also known as Öræfajökull volcanic system, zone or belt, or Eastern flank zone.), and Snæfellsnes volcanic belt (SVB).
 Outside of the main island are the Reykjanes Ridge (RR), as part of the Mid-Atlantic Ridge to the south-west and the Kolbeinsey Ridge (KR) to the north.
 Two transform zones are connecting these volcano-tectonic zones: the South Iceland seismic zone (SISZ) in the south of Iceland and the Tjörnes transform zone (TFZ) in the north.

 The island has around 30 active volcanic systems.
 Within each are volcano-tectonic fissure systems and many, but not all of them, also have at least one central volcano (mostly in the form of a stratovolcano, sometimes of a shield volcano with a magma chamber underneath).
-Several classifications of the systems exist, for example there is one of 30 systems, and one of 34 systems, with the later currently being used in Iceland itself.
-There are 23 central volcanoes using the definition that they: erupt frequently; extrude either basaltic, intermediate or felsic lavas; have an associated shallow crustal magma chamber, and are often associated with collapse caldera or fissure systems.
+Several classifications of the systems exist, for example there is one of 30 systems, and one of 34 systems, with the latter currently being used in Iceland.
+There are 23 central volcanoes using the definition that they erupt frequently, extrude either basaltic, intermediate or felsic lavas, have an associated shallow crustal magma chamber, and are often associated with collapse caldera or fissure systems.
 Shield volcanoes, as the term is used in the Iceland context, tend to erupt only once, so have monogenetic characteristics.
-However many shield volcanoes outside Iceland are associated with oceanic island volcanism such as in Hawaii where they have been built up over many eruptions.
-Fissure vents in Iceland tend to produce calmer effusive eruptions, but can be associated with large volumes of lava (flood basalt events) and some have had prolonged eruptions with numerous eruptive episodes, lasting for years.
+However, many shield volcanoes outside Iceland are associated with oceanic island volcanism such as in Hawaii, where they have been built up over many eruptions.
+Fissure vents in Iceland tend to produce calmer effusive eruptions, but can be associated with large volumes of lava (flood basalt events), and some have had prolonged eruptions with numerous eruptive episodes, lasting for years.

 Up to 2008, thirteen of the volcanic systems had hosted eruptions since the settlement of Iceland in AD 874.
 Nearly thirty volcanoes are known to have erupted in the Holocene epoch and so are active.
 Of these active volcanic systems, the most active is Grímsvötn.
-Over the past 500 years, Iceland's volcanoes have produced a third of the total global lava output.
+Over the past 500 years, up until the start of 21st century, Iceland's volcanoes have produced a third of the total global lava output.
 Current productivity, which is known to be cyclical, has been estimated to be between 0.05–0.08 km3 per year which is higher than the output rate of the Hawaiian volcanoes, and would be double or even triple this figure if intrusive volumes are included.